To support institutions of learning create places of thriving, growth, peace and synergy by

 and Mental Health

-The Astronauts assesses student mental health measures using scales like BYI-2 and other strength-based scales before and after the program, including anger, anxiety, depression, disruptive behavior, and self-concept.
-Notably, among other improvements, of the 66 students who participated in a 2018 internal study at measuring against control classes at a charter high school, Astronauts students showed a 3.6 times greater reduction in anger levels.
-Among other improvements, 90% of students served in 2017-18 report increased focus and energy and EQ strengths after Astronauts program implementations.
+The Astronauts assesses student mental health measures using scales like BYI-2 (anger, anxiety, depression, disruptive behavior, and self-concept), and strength-based scales before and after the program.
+Notably, among other improvements, of the 66 high school students who participated in a 2018 internal study at measuring against control classes, Astronauts students showed a 3.6 times greater reduction in anger levels.
+In a 2017-18 sample, 126 out of 140 student reported increased focus, energy and displayed improved emotional intelligence strengths after Astronauts program implementations.

 SEL Improves Academics

 When students feel safe and secure, not stressed and anxious, the parts of their brain responsible for executive functioning are most active.
-In a 2011 meta-analysis of over 271,000 students, SEL Programs showed increases to API by 11 percentile points.
+In a 2011 meta-analysis of over 271,000 students, SEL Programs showed increases to API by 11 percentile points (Durlak et al., 2011).
 The Astronauts uses evidence-based strategies presented in these programs to deliver high quality programs.